Who is my advisor?

 How is the GPA calculated for the program application if I have taken courses at other institutions?

 If you have not taken more than 30 credits at CSU at the time of applying to the program, then your GPA from one prior institution is taken and averaged together with your current CSU GPA, if applicable.
-If you have taken more than 30 credits at CSU, but the GPA is just slightly under the 2.75 requirement, you can either request that your prior institution’s GPA be included or complete the Alternative Admission application for the program, which you can get from the CEP Office.
+If you have taken more than 30 credits at CSU, but the GPA is just slightly under the 2.75 requirement, you can either request that your prior institution’s GPA be included or complete the Alternative Admission application for the program, which you can get from the Educator Prep office in the School of Education.

-I want to walk through the graduation ceremonies during the semester prior to my student teaching?
+I want to participate in the graduation ceremonies during the semester prior to my student teaching?
 How do I do that?

 I've finished student teaching and graduated, how do I get my license from the state?

-The CEP office will submit their recommendation to the Colorado Department of Education once you have completed and turned in the Verification of Completion of Approved Educator Preparation Program form.
+The Educator Prep office in the School of Education will submit their recommendation to the Colorado Department of Education once you have completed and turned in the Verification of Completion of Approved Educator Preparation Program form.
 This form will be signed off and emailed back to you in pdf format.
-You can then upload the form to your application on the CDE’s web based application system.
+You can then upload the form to your application on the CDE’s web-based application system.
 You can start this application at any time during your student teaching semester, save it and complete it once your grades have been posted to your transcript and all requirements have been met.

 I am taking a prerequisite class at another institution - how do I register for the subsequent class in a timely manner?